drexlerd/Loki/README.md

 ### PDDL objects have a single owner

 Loki represents each PDDL object as a non-owning raw pointer.
 The alternatives were a) value type or b) shared pointer.
 Main reason again a) is that it is less convenient to work with value type because objects must either be copied more costly or inconveniently accessed through a storage using a handle.
+Value semantic would also require the usage of variants instead of virtual.
 The advantage is clearly cache locality.
 Main reason against b) is that while automated garbage collection through a combination of shared and weak pointers is quite handy, it is very efficient compared to the alternatives, especially in multi-threaded environments.
-Non-owning raw pointers are a good default.

 ### PDDL objects have a non-fragmented indexing scheme